John Rustad

-John Rustad (born August 18, 1963) is a Canadian politician who has served as the leader of the Opposition in British Columbia since 2024 and as the leader of the Conservative Party of British Columbia since 2023.
-He has served as the member of the Legislative Assembly of British Columbia for Nechako Lakes since 2009.
-A former BC Liberal before his expulsion from caucus in 2022, he was first elected to the Legislative Assembly in 2005, representing Prince George–Omineca.
+John Rustad (born August 18, 1963) is a Canadian politician who served as the leader of the Opposition in British Columbia from 2024 to 2025 and leader of the Conservative Party of British Columbia from 2023 to 2025.
+He has served as the member of the Legislative Assembly of British Columbia (MLA) for Nechako Lakes since 2009.

+A former BC Liberal before his expulsion from caucus in 2022, he was first elected to the Legislative Assembly in 2005, representing Prince George-Omineca.
 He served in Premier Christy Clark's cabinet as Minister of Aboriginal Relations and Reconciliation, and Minister of Forests, Lands and Natural Resource Operations.

+Rustad led the Conservative party into the 2024 British Columbia general election.
+The Conservatives won 44 seats, the party's best showing in over 70 years; the party hadn't won more than two seats in an election since 1953.

+His position as party leader was disputed in 2025 due to a vote by the Conservative Party caucus to replace him as leader with Trevor Halford and a statement by the party executive declaring Rustad to be "professionally incapacitated".
+Rustad rejected the description and insisted he was still leader of the party, but he resigned as party leader on December 4, 2025.

+On September 18, 2026, the Office of the Clerk of the Legislative Assembly confirmed that Rustad and former interim leader Trevor Halford were no longer members of the B.C.
+Conservative caucus.
+The clerk's office said it had been notified by interim Opposition House Leader, Heather Maahs.
+Skeena MLA Claire Rattée was also confirmed to be out of caucus that day, bringing the number of MLAs to leave the Conservative caucus under Kerry-Lynne Findlay's leadership to 12.

+Only 3 days later, Rustad was invited back to caucus following the resignation of Findlay as party leader.
+Both Halford and Rattée also returned to caucus.

 Early life

 Rustad was born and raised in Prince George, British Columbia.
 His father worked in forestry, and his mother was a homemaker.
 He has two older brothers.
 Prior to provincial politics, he had worked in the forestry sector for two decades, founding a consulting firm named Western Geographic Information Systems Inc. in 1995.
 Between 2002 and 2005, he served as a trustee with School District 57 Prince George.